 With her solo debut release in 1986, Bebel Gilberto continues to wow her audiences worldwide.
 The Brazilian American singer/songwriter has won many Grammy awards.
-Her breakout album Tanto which positioned her as one of the top Brazilian artists in years was followed by other albums such as Abel Gilberto in 2004, Momento (Six Degrees 2007), All in One (Verve) which brought her a Grammy nomination, and Tudo, released in 2015.
+Her breakout album Tanto positions her as one of the top Brazilian artists in years leading the way for her other albums such as Abel Gilberto in 2004, Momento (Six Degrees 2007), All in One (Verve) which brought her a Grammy nomination, and Tudo, released in 2015.
 She also performed a live concert on the beaches of Rio in 2014.

 LORI WILLIAMS & BOB BALDWIN

 Williams hails from Washington DC and is a vocalist with show appearances in Western Europe, Austria, Russia, and Germany.
-Her latest disc called “Out of the Box” is produced by Bob Baldwin.
+Her latest disc is “Out of the Box” and is produced by Bob Baldwin.